 More severe forms of hypospadias occur when the opening is in the middle or base of the penis.
 Rarely, the opening is located in or behind the scrotum.

-This condition may cause a downward curve of the penis during an erection.
+This condition may cause the penis to curve down during an erection.
 Erections are common in infant boys.

 Other symptoms include: